webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 ## Token Parameter (t) {#token}

-The `t` parameter of the "WebPush" authentication scheme carries a JWT as described in {{jwt}}.
+The `t` parameter of the "vapid" authentication scheme carries a JWT as described in {{jwt}}.